Actionb/mizdb-watchlist/README.md

 ### ListViews and the `on_watchlist` QuerySet annotation

 Note that if a value for the `on_watchlist` argument is not provided to the toggle button tag (i.e. the value is `None`), the tag will make a query to check if the item is on the watchlist.
 This is acceptable if you are only rendering one toggle button per page.
-But if you are rendering multiple toggle buttons (for example one for each item in a list view), then this will create a query and a database hit for each button, slowing down the page.
+But if you are rendering multiple toggle buttons per page, for example one for each item in a list view, then this will create a query and a database hit for each button, slowing down the page.

 To easily provide a `on_watchlist` value for each object in a queryset in a single query, call the `annotate_queryset` method on a watchlist manager with the queryset.
 For example:
 ```python
 from mizdb_watchlist.manager import get_manager